tazrian-amin/OptiMeal/README.md

 - **Modular Architecture**: Easy to extend and maintain
 - **Clear Dependencies**: Well-defined module relationships
 - **Consistent Coding Style**: Uniform code formatting and structure

+### Our Development Philosophy
+**"Build What You Need, Learn What You Use"**
+- We started with the core problem (budget filtering) and built around it
+- Each module represents a real need we identified
+- The architecture grew organically as we learned more C programming concepts
+- We prioritized solving real problems over perfect code structure

 ### Adding New Features
 1. Define data structures in `types.h`